Cloud7Ez/My_Projects/Financial Modeling In Excel/README.md

 https://github.com/user-attachments/assets/0332a431-dbc9-48d9-b894-bd4cb7b30802

 ## Step 6 (Goal Seek)
-Manually changing inputs is a fine way to use a financial model, but what if we had a target or goal and wanted to know how much an input would need to change in order to meet it?
+Manually changing inputs is a fine way to use a financial model, but what if I had a target or goal and wanted to know how much an input would need to change in order to meet it?
 The Goal Seek tool is especially useful in this case.

  ------------------------------------------------------

-Streit asked me to determine what our starting rent would need to be in order to achieve $5M in net operating income by Year 10 under our Expected Rent scenario.
+Streit asked me to determine what our starting rent would need to be in order to achieve $5M in net operating income by Year 10 under the Expected Rent scenario.
 - I used the Scenario Manager to display the Expected Rent scenario.
 - Then, I applied Goal Seek to determine what the Starting Rent in F19 would need to be for the Net Operating Income in N46 to reach $5,000,000.